Why Be Happy: 7 Reasons Why Happiness Is Important

 Volunteering to help others makes us happier

-Are happy people more resilient?
-Yes.
-The people who are happier are more gritty and resilient.
-They bounce back from misfortunes and hard times faster and emerge stronger.
+The happier people bounce back from misfortunes and hard times faster and emerge stronger.

 To be happier, learn how to pick yourself up after a fall, come back strong after a failure, let go of negative feelings people heap on you, and find the resilience to come back stronger.